dklinges9/ecoclimateglobal/content/english/data_software/_index.md

 ## [microclimc R package](https://github.com/ilyamaclean/microclimc)

-Most biodiversity lives in microclimates influenced by vegetation, such as forest canopies but also shurblands, meadows, sand savannahs.
+Most biodiversity lives in microclimates influenced by vegetation, such as forest canopies but also shrublands, meadows, sand savannahs.
 To help ecologists represent such climate conditions near the earth's surface, _microclimc_ is a mechanistic model, made available through an R package, that leverages first principles physics to predict microclimate above, within, and below the canopy in any terrestrial location on earth.
 Alongside the microclimate model, several functions are provided to assist data assimilation, as well as different parameterizations to capture a variety of habitats, allowing flexible application even when little is known about the study location.
 Corresponding paper describing the package [here in _Ecological Modelling_](https://www.sciencedirect.com/science/article/pii/S0304380021001265).

 <br>